nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/maven-usage.md

 ## Maven usage for LTS 2021

 Nuxeo Platform LTS2021 artefacts are **private**.
-Consequently, you'll need to create a support ticket to ask access to the Nuxeo Central Repository, https://packages.nuxeo.com/.
+Consequently, you'll need to create a support ticket to request access to the Nuxeo Central Repository, https://packages.nuxeo.com/.

 Once your Okta account is assigned the “**Sonatype Nexus**“ application, go to  https://auth.nuxeo.com and click on the application.

 You should then connect to packages using the “single sign-on” feature and then:
-- click on its username
+1. Click on its username,
-- click on User Token menu
+1. Click on User Token menu,
-- push the button "Access user token" to generate a token to download the artifacts from Maven
+1. Push the button **Access user token** to generate a token to download the artifacts from Maven.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/CORG/Maven Usage/user-token-maven.png